The Film

 Holly Huffnagle

-Holly received her Master’s degree from Georgetown University focusing on 20th century Polish history and Jewish-Muslim relations before, during, and after the Holocaust.
-She lived and worked in Poland to conduct research on ethnic minority relations before World War II and was selected for the Auschwitz Jewish Center fellowship on pre-war Jewish life and the Holocaust in Poland and northern Slovakia.
+Holly is the author of “Peaceful Coexistence?
+Jewish and Muslim Neighbors on the Eve of the Holocaust” published in East European Jewish Affairs in 2015.
+She received her Master’s degree from Georgetown University focusing on 20th century Polish history and Jewish-Muslim relations before, during, and after the Holocaust.
+Holly lived and worked in Poland to conduct research on ethnic minority relations before World War II and was selected for the Auschwitz Jewish Center fellowship on pre-war Jewish life and the Holocaust in Poland and northern Slovakia.
 She has volunteered at the Auschwitz-Birkenau State Museum in Oświęcim and served as a liaison for the Jan Karski Educational Foundation.

 Holly previously served as the policy advisor to the Special Envoy to Monitor and Combat Antisemitism at the U.S. Department of State and as a researcher in the Mandel Center of Advanced Holocaust Studies at the U.S. Holocaust Memorial Museum.
 She was also a Scholar-in-Residence at Oxford University with the Institute for the Study of Global Antisemitism and Policy.

-Today, Holly serves as the U.S. Director for Combating Antisemitism at American Jewish Committee (AJC), spearheading the agency’s response to antisemitism in the U.S. and its efforts to better protect the Jewish community.
+Today, Holly serves as the U.S. Director for Combating Antisemitism at American Jewish Committee (AJC), spearheading the agency’s response to countering antisemitism in the U.S. and its efforts to better protect the Jewish community.
+(While Holly is employed by AJC, this film is not connected to AJC.)
 She lives in Washington, DC.

 -